 Balmoral Beach

-Located in Mosman on the lower North Shore is actually named after Balmoral Castle in Scotland.
-The two beaches here are separated by a rocky island where which is a great spot to head with your picnic basket or some takeaway fish and chips from the Bottom of the Harbour.
+Located in Mosman on the lower North Shore, Balmoral is actually named after Balmoral Castle in Scotland.
+There are two beaches here and they are separated by a rocky island, which is a great spot to head with your picnic basket or some takeaway fish and chips from the Bottom of the Harbour.

 Why Picnic at Balmoral Beach?